ISO 4217: Code position in amount formatting

-Note that, as illustrated, the order is determined not by the currency but by the native language of the document context.
+As illustrated, the order is determined not by the currency but by the native language of the document context.

 USD, USN: two US currency codes

 The US dollar has two codes assigned: USD and USN ("US dollar next day").
 The USS (same day) code is not in use any longer, and was removed from the list of active ISO 4217 codes in March 2014.